IMA-WorldHealth/bhima-1.X/docs/STYLEGUIDE.md

 ## Coding Conventions
 - Indent: Two spaces, no tabs.
 - All code must be linted, if possible
-- camelCase for all variables and functions, except Classes, which are capitalized
+- mixedCase for all variables and functions, except Classes, which are capitalized or CamelCase

 ## Javascript